Links on Android Authority may earn us a commission. Learn more.

 What to look for in a good sleep tracker

 These days we track everything from steps and calories to cycles and SpO2.
-Tracking sleep is one more way you can gain insight into how your body is functioning and how you can improve your health and performance.
+Tracking sleep is one more way you can gain insight into how your body is functioning.
+It can also help improve your health and performance.
 But where to start?
 Tracking Zs comes down to finding the right device for you.
 In addition to your budget, consider the factors below to find out which is the best sleep tracker for you.

 - Device type: Sleep trackers come in all different shapes and sizes — from familiar devices like smartwatches and fitness trackers to nightstand gadgets and bed pads.
 If you already track your daily activity on a favorite wearable, keep things streamlined by tapping into its overnight features.
 If wearing a sleep tracker to bed sounds uncomfortable, look for something you can tuck away or leave on your nightstand.

-- Data collected: Most sleep-tracking devices track movement and heart rate in addition to sleep stages (light, deep, REM) and time spent awake.
+- Data collected: Most sleep-tracking devices track movement, heart rate, sleep stages and time spent awake.
 However, some just collect the basics for users who only need broad-stroke data.
 How much information your device collects will determine what you can learn.
 Do you want to know how long you are sleeping or how well you are sleeping?

 - Additional features: Finally, think outside the box (bed?).
 Many devices offer plenty of additional features worth considering that go beyond tracking your rest.
 Do you want a watch that also tracks activity and other health metrics?
 What about support for a voice assistant?
 Our pick for the best non-wearable sleep tracker lets you set up a bedtime routine, including room temperature.
 Determine what extras will help you optimize your shuteye.